JiwonPark-97/spreadsheet/GUI/README.md

 # Additional Features and Design Decisions:

     I added a "sum" feature which adds up values on the entire row or column.
     User can enter either a label of row (i.e. 1-99) or a label of column (i.e. A-Z) and click "calculate" button to get the result.

-    Under help menu, there is "what's this error?" feature which displays a pop up that explains possible errors.
+    Under help menu, there is "what's this error?" feature which displays a pop up that contains summary of possible errors.

+    A selected cell gets different background color so that the user can recognize it easily.

 # Time Tracking (Personal Software Practice):

-    I estimated that this assignment would take about 20 hours like the previous assignments.
-    However, understanding how MAUI works and handling edge cases took longer than I thought, and I ended up spending about 30 hours for this assignment.
+    estimated hours: 20
+    actual hours: 30
+    hours learning tools and techniques: 5
+    hours implementing required features: 10
+    hours spent debugging: 15

+    Overall, my time estimates are getting closer to the actual time spent and I think this means that I'm getting better or used to working on programming assignments.
+    However, as this was the first time for me to building a GUI, it took me much longer than I thought.

 # Best (Team) Practices:

-    Write a paragraph about how assigning tasks help you keep focused (pun intended) on "task".

-    Assigning tasks on Github project helped me keep focused on tasks for this assignment.
+    Assigning tasks on Github project helped me keep track of multiple tasks for the assignment.
+    The tasks on each column helped me organized and quickly go back to what I was doing (an hour or a day) before.
+    Especially, the code review section reminded me of reviewing specific parts of code, which helped me to find multiple errors.

     I tried to avoid repeated code (DRY) by adding helper methods and make the code self explanatory by using descriptive names.
     When the code cannot be self explanatory, I added comments to make the code easier to understand.
 Also, I made multiple commits